 - PNW Agriculture and Climate Change Webinar Series

 - Pre-RFP Tips for USDA Grants March 17, 2015.
 This webinar provides an overview of USDA grant programs available to support small farms and local foods projects.
 It also suggests activities you can do before the “Request for Proposal” is announced, such as project planning, developing strong partnerships, and knowing the USDA requirements to apply (i.e., DUNS, SAM and grants.gov).
 This webinar is part of the USDA’s AMSTA project.
-Additional documents available include Q & A from the webinar and a flyer for upcoming workshops.
+Additional documents available include Q & A from the webinar.
 You may also access the webinar slides HERE for printing.

 - Struvite as a Phosphorus Fertilizer Source for Greenhouse Crop Production Feb 2012.
 This webinar highlights research by Rita Hummel of WSU on struvite as a phosphorus source for greenhouse production of bedding plants and vegetable starts.
 Her research includes struvite derived from municipal wastewater and dairy manure.
 Craig Cogger opened the webinar with a brief overview of the phosphorus challenge.
 After Rita’s presentation of greenhouse research results, Keith Bowers discussed struvite production as one phosphorus removal technology for wastewater at livestock, food processing, and public sewage treatment sites.
 The webinar closed with a brief summary by Craig and an open question period.

 - Climate Change part 2 – Climate models, skepticism, and our response to climate disruption November 2011; Presented by Craig Cogger

 - Climate Change part 1 – What does the science really tell us about past and current climate trends?
 November 2011; Presented by Craig Cogger